jonthornton/MTAPI/README.md

 ## Running the server

-MtaSanitizer is a Flask app designed to run under Python 2.7.
+MTAPI is a Flask app designed to run under Python 2.7.

 1. Create a settings file.
 A sample is provided as `settings.cfg.sample`.
 2. Set up your environment and install dependencies.